piratpartiet/drywall/README.md

 ## Testing

-The test suite uses [mochajs](https://mochajs.org) and [supertest] (https://github.com/visionmedia/supertest) to execute end to end testing.
+The test suite uses [mochajs](https://mochajs.org) for unit testing.
 The suite can be executed using the command `npm test` from the top level of the project.

 ## Philosophy